 Los Toldos comprises 20 contiguous concessions, for a total of 57,000 ha, located in the central north of the Deseado Massif, Santa Cruz Province, Argentina.
 Topography in the project area is subdued with absolute elevations of approximately 600 m amsl (above mean sea level) with a cool, dry continental climate.
 The project is readily accessible by regional gravel roads.

 - Project tenure covers 40 km of a long lived, regional structural corridor with only five ineffective drill holes

 - Ore grade gold and very high pathfinder element concentrations reported from surface at El Bagual and El Amanecer prospects

 - Barrick drill hole intersected 104.
 5m at 0.42 ppm Au from 80.2 m to end of hole, but hole was abandoned before target depth

-The stratigraphy at Los Toldos comprises a gently dipping sequence of felsic pyroclastic rocks of the prospective Jurassic Age Chon Aike Formation, overlain by finely bedded siliceous sediments of the La Matilde Formation, which are in parts masked by flat lying Cretaceous aged continental sediments and Quaternary basalts.
+The stratigraphy at Los Toldos is comprised of a gently dipping sequence of felsic pyroclastic rocks of the Jurassic-aged Chon Aike Formation, overlain by finely bedded siliceous sediments of the La Matilde Formation, which are in parts masked by flat lying Cretaceous-aged continental sediments and Quaternary-aged basalts.